Peterborough Public Health Issues Second Frostbite Alert of the Season

 Alert Covers the City and County of Peterborough and Curve Lake and Hiawatha First Nations

-Peterborough Public Health has issued the second Frostbite Alert of the season because of forecasted nightly wind chill values of -28 or lower from Friday, February 7 to the morning of Saturday, February 8.
+Peterborough Public Health has issued the second Frostbite Alert of the season because of forecasted nightly wind chill values of -28 or lower from Thursday evening, February 11 to Saturday evening February 13.

 Extreme cold events are a potentially significant health risk and everyone is encouraged to take precautions to stay safe.
 Extreme cold temperatures can particularly impact the health of vulnerable populations including infants, the elderly, people with circulatory problems, and the marginally housed.
-During these cold temperatures, One Roof Community Centre will have extended hours from 8:00 a.m. to 9:30 p.m. to provide daytime shelter from the cold.
-For details, visit www.warmingroom.ca/oneroof/.
+During these cold temperatures, One Roof Community Centre is extending its hours of service to 8:30 a.m. to noon and 3 p.m. to 9:30 p.m. with the to-go meal provided between 1 p.m. and 2 p.m. from Tuesday, February 9 to Monday, February 15, 2021 to provide daytime shelter from the cold.
 There are various emergency shelters available overnight in the City of Peterborough.

 In order to protect the health of people in Peterborough County and City and Curve Lake and Hiawatha First Nations, Peterborough Public Health advises local residents to take the following precautions: